 CLARINEX D 24 HOUR (desloratadine; pseudoephedrine sulfate) by Merck & Co. is long-acting tricyclic histamine antagonist with selective h 1 -receptor histamine antagonist activity.
 First approved in 2005.

-CLARINEX D 24 HOUR is an oral extended-release combination tablet containing desloratadine (a selective H1-receptor antagonist) and pseudoephedrine sulfate (a decongestant).
+CLARINEX D 24 HOUR is a combination oral extended-release tablet containing desloratadine (a long-acting tricyclic histamine H1-receptor antagonist) and pseudoephedrine sulfate (a decongestant).
 It is indicated for allergic rhinitis symptoms including nasal congestion, sneezing, and itching.
-The desloratadine component provides long-acting histamine antagonism without significant CNS penetration, while pseudoephedrine addresses nasal airway obstruction.
+The desloratadine component does not readily cross the blood-brain barrier, minimizing sedation risk.

 long-acting tricyclic histamine antagonist with selective H 1 -receptor histamine antagonist activity.
 Receptor binding data indicates that at a concentration of 2 to 3 ng/mL (7 nanomolar), desloratadine shows significant interaction with the human histamine H 1 -receptor.
 Desloratadine inhibited…